Aircraft interception radar: AI Mk. IV

 A new system working at 1.25 m (220 MHz) was ready by August 1937 and fitted to Avro Anson K6260 at RAF Martlesham Heath.
 This unit demonstrated the ability to detect aircraft at the range of about 1 mile in the air-to-air mode, but also demonstrated the ability to detect ships on the ocean at ranges up to 3 miles.
-This ability led to the split between AI and air-to-surface vessel radar (ASV) systems, both of which would be widely used during the war.
+This ability led to the split between AI and air-to-surface-vessel (ASV) radar systems, both of which would be widely used during the war.
 Practical ASV radars were operational in 1940, but the AI developments proved much more difficult.

 It was not until 1939, with the war obviously looming, that the team was once again moved back to AI development full-time.
 A lingering problem was that the minimum range remained around 1,000 feet, too long to allow easy interception.
 This was due to the transmitter signal not turning off sharply, leaking through to the receiver causing it to oscillate or ring for a period.
 While this powerful signal was dying down, reflections from nearby aircraft were lost in the noise.
 Numerous solutions had been attempted, but were of limited use.

 Starting in late 1939 the development team was asked to fit the existing Mk.
 III design, of limited use, to aircraft.
 This ended further attempts to address the minimum range issue while they worked on installations.
 While their development effort ended, the headquarters staff at the University of Dundee attempted to develop their own solutions to the problem.
 This led to considerable strife and in-fighting between the two groups.
 The AI group was eventually broken up at the end of March 1940, leaving Bowen out of the AI effort.

 A solution was eventually provided by EMI who had developed a new type of transmitter that was not based on the common self exciting principle.
 Instead, a separate squegging oscillator was used to produce pulses of the carrier signal using a timer.
 This timer also muted down the receiver, solving the ringing issue.
 Minimum range was reduced to about 400 feet.
 The resulting AI Mk.
 IV went into production in July 1940 and all units were sent to newly arriving Bristol Beaufighters.
 The Beaufighter/AI Mk.
 IV achieved its first victory on the night of 15/16 November 1940, when an aircraft from No. 604 destroyed a Junkers Ju 88A-5 near Chichester.

 Several advanced versions of the Mk.
 IV were also produced, which offered direct readings for the pilot and options to allow use in single seat aircraft.
 However, these developments were overtaken by the rapid improvements in microwave systems, and both the Mark V and Mark VI saw only limited production and service.